CatoTheYounger97/vitaDB_themes/README.md

 ### Editing UI Colours
-- Edit UI colours in the theme.ini
+- Edit UI colours in the theme.ini located in `ux0:data/vitaDB/`
 - Colours are specified in RGBA, between `0.000000` and `1.000000`
 - Alpha = Transaprency
 - See table for column mapping